cpsc455-bugstorm/TravelersTea/README.md

 - [x] Users can generate plans based on extra notes (e.g. dietary restrictions, travel preferences)
 - [x] Entire application should be mobile-friendly
 - [x] Share itinerary as a link

+## Usage of Units

+**Unit 1**: HTML CSS JS: Our frontend consists of appropriately sized components, where each one involved writing JSX using Tailwind CSS.
+Since these JS language extensions are based on HTML and CSS, we utilized knowledge from all three languages to build our app.

+**Unit 2**: React and Redux: Our front end was built using React and Redux.
+We followed best practices by using thunks to handle asynchronous events, segregated the API calls into their own service.js files, and used state hooks to manage frontend states.

+**Unit 3**: Node/Express: Our backend uses Node and Express.
+We followed design patterns such as the Model Route Controller pattern in order to separate the responsibilities of handling the business logic, route exposure, and database models.
+Express also allowed us to build middlewares for error handling, error logging, general logging, authentication, and IP based rate limiting.

+**Unit 4**: MongoDB: Our data is stored in collections inside an Atlas Cluster.
+We followed model schema design best practices such as choosing to not go with the common embedded document pattern by considering how frequently documents may be accessed and changed.

+**Unit 5**: GitHub Action to format the code before any pushes to main.
+Two-stage Docker, one to build all dependencies for the server and client, then the second to copy over only necessary built-artifacts and run the server that serves the client.
+Deployed using Render with docker.

+## Above and Beyond Functionality

+- Free form trip generation.
+This is generally difficult to do in other applications because of the precise requirements needed as inputs to a natural language model like ChatGPT.
+We solved this by having 2 separate GPT calls
+  - First Call: take the free form request and turn it into trip parameters
+  - Second Call: use those trip parameters to generate our stages (destinations)
+- Averaging set of coordinates for map markers such that all are visible on zoom:
+  - Simple averaging would not work because it would assume Earth is flat.
+  - Resolved by translating to Cartesian coordinates, finding the average, then convert back.
+  - Implementation assumes Earth is a sphere, which is a very good assumption, but not entirely true.
+- Light and Dark mode
+  - Preferences are initialized by fetching the user's OS's preferences, and persisted in localStorage.
+  - To switch the map's theme via a toggle, we tried simply plugging in a new style parameter.
+  - However, we got intermittent mapbox rendering issues that kept slipping through our try/catch blocks, due to mapbox's internal chain of async calls.
+Therefore, we crafted a more elegant solution using react hooks.
+- Seamless integration of multiple API services
+  - Google Places API
+  - OpenAI API
+  - MapBox API

+## Descriptions of Next Steps

+We would like to add improved budget considerations when generating trips and implement Global Share Board and Voting System between friends and families for itineraries.
+We would also like to improve popups for markers on the map to have more details about the place, such as opening hours and images, and retry Logic for failed stages and trips

+## Team Contributions

+**Andy** My responsibilities were mainly centered around the backend as I implemented the user system, auth middleware, error handling and logging middlewares, share itinerary backend, postman regression tests.
+I was also responsible for the initial implementation and investigation for mapbox-gl, which is the map in our app.

+**Noreen**: Most of my tasks were creating UI views in the frontend (React / Redux / Tailwind CSS).
+To chronologically name a few large features, I created the wireframe draft of the app, the regular trip view which includes teacups and the side panel, the “see more” drawer, the day view, the compact view, and finally light mode.
+I also styled and placed markers on the map.

+**Lymeng**: I set up the mono-repo structure and redux with thunks.
+Create frontend components such as modals, loaders, forms, etc. Engineer the connection between the client and server.
+Containerized using Docker to ensure the environment is the same for the mono-repo and deployed with Render.

+**Vaishnavi**: mainly responsible for the integration of Google Places API to fetch coordinates and ratings based on the names of the places generated by OpenAI’s returned trip plan response.
+Helped create UI for sign in page and added routing.
+Helped add the spinning feature on Mapbox globe and add FE and BE logic for tea cup ratings for each place on the plan.
+Also improved UI for map marker popups.

+**Rithin**: I worked on the complete end to end implementation of the edit stage feature and also worked with Andy to deliver the share itinerary feature.
+I was also responsible for driving team discussions and was involved in code reviews.
+As I had the most experience with GPT, I was also responsible for developing the interfacing logic for GPT API.

 ## Limitations